funbox/api-blueprint/API Blueprint Specification.md

     # Resource Prototypes

 #### Description
-This section holds arbitrary resource prototypes definitions defined in the form of Resource Prototype.
+This section contains arbitrary resource prototypes definitions defined in the form of Resource Prototype.

 Resource prototypes defined in this section **may** be used in any